Inclusive Orientation & Onboarding: What does it mean?

 - Properly orienting employees in an inclusive way increases their job performance.

-- Many jurisdictions have legislatively mandated accessibility orientation requirements, and failing to meet these elements may lead to legal liability.
+- Many jurisdictions have legislatively mandated accessibility orientation requirements, and failing to meet these obligations may lead to legal liability.

 Sample Orientation & Onboarding Policy